pevfavicon Home Page|Site Map & Key Word Search|What's New|Sales & Downloads|Contact Author|Play Music

 "1Ti 4:14 Neglect not the gift (of preaching and teaching - see prior verse,) that is in thee, which was given thee by prophecy, with the laying on of the hands of the presbytery (note that this was not the same as the full and visible receiving of the Holy Spirit - which required the laying on of the hands of an Apostle - see quote that follows)".

 2. Peter and John (who were apostles) were called to Samaria so that the converted Samaritans could receive the Holy Spirit by the laying on of their hands (Acts 8:17 and 8:18).
+Likewise Paul, who was an apostle layed hands upon 12 followers of John the Baptist (Acts 19:1-6).

 Thus we find that laying on of hands by an apostle, and/or the presence of an apostle were necessary prerequisites to receiving the Holy Spirit.
 The Holy Spirit is no longer available to us in the same way as it was to the early Christians (if it were available to us, we would be emptying the hospitals!).
 We now have something better in terms of coming to salvation.
 That something better is the completed work of Christ through the Holy Spirit, which is The Bible.
 So that is why laying on of hands is no longer the first (or most important) part of the Gospel in today's world.
-In other aspects however, the gospel is the same
+In other aspects however, the gospel is the same.

 Notes about the Target Audiences.